aanderse/LdapRecord.com/source/docs/model-relationships.md

 $allGroups = $user->groups()->recursive()->get();
 ```

+> Be careful when calling `recursive` on large sets of group memberships.
+> If you are not careful, you could run out of memory due to thousands
+> of models being returned.

-The `recursive()` method sets a flag on the LdapRecord relationship indicating
+The `recursive` method sets a flag on the LdapRecord relationship indicating
 you would like recursive results included (groups of groups).

-If you're using ActiveDirectory, the LdapRecord will use
+Recursive results are gathered by first retrieving the groups that the user is
+a member of, then retrieving the groups that are members of each resulting
+parent group.
+This means a query an LDAP search query is executed for each
+group that your user is apart of.

+Circular group dependencies are rejected automatically to prevent infinite looping.

 ## Attaching & Detatching Relationships {#attaching-amp-detatching-relationships}